Sue9104/web-manual/interface/user-interface.md

 ![](/assets/dashboard.png)

-- **assignment**: if you are the owner of one project, total item counts, assigned percentage and unallocated are showed here.
+- **assignment**: if you are the owner of one project, total counts, assigned percentage and unallocated counts are showed here.
 - **conflict handling**: if you are the owner of one project, suggestion counts, replied and not reply counts are showed here.
 - **translation**: if you are the translator of one project, counts of entry assigned to you, translated percentage and not will show here.
 - **review**: if you are the reviewer of one project, counts of entry that have been translated, reviewed percentage and unreviewed counts are showed here. **Since reviewers of each entry have not been allocated by master, all reviewers share same progress**.